 - 5mm jack – A feature absent in the original Xbox One controller, the 3.5mm jack, was later introduced in the subsequent revised versions.
 It is used for headphones and headsets.

 Apart from the above, the Xbox One controller also has wireless connection capabilities.
 These include both Bluetooth and Xbox Wireless.
 While Bluetooth is reserved solely for PC connections, the console actually uses Xbox Wireless, and it can also be used on PC, provided that you have the necessary dongle.

 Xbox Wireless has a higher throughput than Bluetooth since it uses a higher-frequency signal, something that is especially useful if you need to connect four or more controllers to a device, or if you want two controllers to be able to use stereo headsets simultaneously.
 For a single controller, however, one is not necessarily better than the other.

 The Xbox One controller is, naturally, fully compatible with the Xbox One, Xbox One S, and the Xbox One X. Unfortunately, it does not work with the Xbox 360, so you will still need a 360 controller if you ever want to give your old console a go again.

 On top of that, the controller is also natively compatible with Windows 10, allowing you to use it seamlessly with your PC.
 As mentioned above, it can connect to a PC either via a USB cable, Bluetooth, or Xbox Wireless.

 The Final Verdict

 All things considered, the Xbox One controller offers users everything that the Xbox 360 controller could, and then some.
 It has introduced improvements in every regard – functionality, aesthetic, and comfort.

 Of course, there is still room for improvement, but this is one of the best controllers currently available regardless.
-Microsoft is definitely on the right track with this release, and we are eager to see what else they will have offer when the next console generation comes about.
+Microsoft is definitely on the right track with this release, and we are excited to see what else they will offer when the next console generation comes about.